 During an infusion, a healthcare professional inserts the drugs into a person’s body through a thin tube called a catheter.
 The catheter enters the body through an artery, vein, body cavity, or other body part.

-Administration of the chemotherapy drugs can take place in the following ways:
+Administration of the chemotherapy drugs can take place in the

 - IV push: A healthcare professional will administer the drugs using a syringe.
 This method may take just a few minutes.